masterrmind1/Recipe-book/README.md

 # Recipe Book

-     A flexible tool which can use for restorent and it's shopping purpose in which we can add number of different dishesh their recipe, ingredients and image of recipe. and we can also delete the recepies and save as well.
+     A flexible tool which can use for restaurant and its shopping purpose in which we can add number of different dishes their recipe, ingredients and image of recipe. and we can also delete the recepes and save as well.

 ## Table of Contents